DanTappan/USBRecord-Control/README.md

 ## Installation

 The installation script does the following
-- installs BitFocus companion (if not already running)
+- installs BitFocus Companion (if not already running)
-- installs a service 'pi-usb-automount' which automounts USB drives on systems which are not running a desktop
+- installs a service '[pi-usb-automount](https://github.com/fasteddy516/pi-usb-automount/)' which automounts USB drives on systems which are not running a desktop
 - creates a new systemctl service **usbrecord** which will run at system startup as the current user